IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

 ### 11. Island Problems (7): Build the Largest Island

 1. We can firstly get areas of all the islands and then check whether they can be connected.
-The key is to **mark** the grid as the index of which island it belongs to.
+The key is to **mark** the grid as the index of which island it belongs to and sum up the areas of islands around the current `0` grid.

 ### 12. Island Problems (8): Perimeter of the Island